AlexLynd/coronaware.net/README.md

 # CoronAware.net - OC Corona Virus Tracking Website

 ## About
-This repository contains front-end prototype for [coronaware.net](http://coronaware.net), a website dedicated to tracking OC Corona Virus cases and breakouts.
-My friend Robin and I created this website since the official OC Health website was poorly formatted, and since we wanted to add a mapping feature that would let us visualize outbreak areas.
+This repository contains the frontend prototype for [coronaware.net](http://coronaware.net), a website dedicated to tracking OC Corona Virus cases and breakouts.
+My friend Robin and I created this website since the official OC Health website was poorly organized, and since we wanted to add a mapping feature that would let us visualize outbreak areas.
 Their website has since been updated, but we implemented an [AI that predicted case outbreaks](https://github.com/robingan7/coronaware.net)  before archiving the site.

 ## Links
 [CoronAware](http://coronaware.net)